Packing Tips

 • When you select a moving company check with them about transporting pets and plants because each state and country has its own requirements.
 If you move with these items, they may require a “plant/pet suitcase” of their own.

 • It is not a good idea to leave it until the last minute to decide what items to bring.
 This does not have to be a difficult process.
 Just focus on one room or one group of items at a time.
-You could, for example, list 10 items on Ebay each week or take 10 items to a consignment store.
+You could, for example, list 10 items on eBay each week or take 10 items to a consignment store.
 You won’t be stuck if it doesn’t work in one place.
 Here are some popular methods for getting rid of items you no longer require:

 • Garage sale